alan-turing-institute/census2021-backbrief/deliverables/report.md

-In the postcodes sampled by the CCS, about 95,000 individuals counted by the Census were not matched in the CCS; likewise, there were about 55,000 individuals counted by the CCS who were not matched in the Census, even when the search was broadened to include postcodes not in the CCS sample.
+In the postcodes sampled by the CCS, about 95,000 individuals counted by the Census were not matched in the CCS; likewise, there were about 55,000 individuals counted by the CCS who were not matched in the Census.
 These figures are higher than the final estimates of under-enumeration because the sample postcodes were weighted towards areas where high under-enumeration was expected.

-_FIXME: Is it true that the search was broadened?_.
+Calculating the census estimate relies on records from the CCS being correctly paired with census records that correspond to the same person (the same goes for matching households).
+This is the central challenge the methods discussed in this document seek to address.

 Current Challenges
 ------

-Calculating the census estimate relies on records from the CCS being correctly paired with census records that correspond to the same person (the same goes for matching households).
-This is the central challenge the methods discussed in this document seek to address.
-Difficulties occur when there is missing/incomplete information in one of the records or differences due to spelling mistakes, scanning errors and other mistakes.
+Difficulties in matching the CCS records with census records from the same person or household occur when there is missing/incomplete information in one of the records, or differences due to spelling mistakes, scanning errors and other mistakes.
 As such, this problem can be considered a "record linkage" problem.
 See the *Methods for Record Linkage* section of this report for a longer summary of the record linkage problem and the algorithms used to tackle it.

-Any improvements to the matching methodology will be subject to strict precision and recall criteria; recall of at least $99.75\,\%$ and precision of at least $99.9\,\%$.
-In 2011, approximately $550\,000$ individuals were matched.
-This allows no more than $1\,300$ true matches to be missed and no more than $550$ pairs of different individuals incorrectly identified as being the same. **TODO:** *Update these stats as per Rachel's recent email*
+Record matching between the CCS and census is subject to strict precision and recall criteria; recall of at least $99.75\,\%$ and precision of at least $99.9\,\%$.
+In 2011, the number of matches was 649,944.
+This allows no more than 1,629 true matches to be missed by the matching procedure.
-_FIXME: Can we get equivalent figures for households?_

 In 2011, 70% of the people matches were made automatically using a mixture of deterministic matching and *Fellegi-Sunter* probabilistic matching.
 This left 30% for manual clerical matching, which involved two processes to find the remaining matches that couldn't be made automatically.
 Firstly, *clerical resolution*: deciding whether a given pair of records (that automated methods designated as a possible match) are in fact a match, and secondly, *clerical searching*: searching for a match manually when no possible matches are initially presented.
 For households, a deterministic method was used that was able to match 60% of households automatically.